Dinkins and Duquesne host VCU

 Pittsburgh; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Duquesne takes on VCU after Tre Dinkins scored 20 points in Duquesne’s 85-68 victory against the George Mason Patriots.
+BOTTOM LINE: Duquesne hosts VCU after Tre Dinkins scored 20 points in Duquesne’s 85-68 victory against the George Mason Patriots.

-The Dukes and Rams square off Tuesday for the first time in A-10 play this season.
+The Dukes and Rams meet Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Dinkins is averaging 13 points for the Dukes.
-Cam Crawford is averaging 1.6 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Kareem Rozier is averaging 6.9 points and 3.4 assists for the Dukes.
+Dinkins is averaging 15.9 points over the last 10 games.

-Joseph Bamisile is scoring 15.3 points per game with 5.3 rebounds and 2.1 assists for the Rams.
-Max Shulga is averaging 15.1 points, 5.5 rebounds, 3.8 assists and 1.5 steals over the past 10 games.
+Phillip Russell averages 2.1 made 3-pointers per game for the Rams, scoring 11.2 points while shooting 36.1% from beyond the arc.
+Max Shulga is averaging 15.1 points, 5.5 rebounds, 3.8 assists and 1.5 steals over the last 10 games.

 LAST 10 GAMES: Dukes: 4-6, averaging 68.9 points, 29.6 rebounds, 13.4 assists, 7.5 steals and 3.6 blocks per game while shooting 42.8% from the field.
 Their opponents have averaged 67.3 points per game.